lnagle/nyc-at-risk-housing/README.md

 ## About

-This project uses NYC Open Data (https://opendata.cityofnewyork.us/) to analyze the impact of climate change on housing in NYC.
+This project uses NYC Open Data (https://opendata.cityofnewyork.us/) to analyze the impacts of climate change on housing in NYC.

 ## Roadmap

-- [x] Make filtered and formatted new housing data ingestible into a local DB instance
+- [ ] Load housing data into geopandas
-- [ ] Ingest extreme weather and sea level data from NYC Open Data.
+- [ ] Load extreme weather and sea level data from NYC Open Data.
-  - It may also be useful to seek out data about the impacts of Hurricanes Sandy and Ida, as FEMA flood hazard zones seem to have a quite specific meaning
+  - It may also be useful to seek out data about the impacts of hurricanes Sandy and Ida, as FEMA flood hazard zones seem to have a quite specific meaning
 - [ ] Identify which new housing developments are at risk due to climate change in the next few decades by determining whether or not their lat/lon coordinates fall within flood plains
   - [ ] Assess the impact to each borough individually
   - [ ] Assess the impact against the number of livable units specifically (buildings alone are too course grained)